Link4 Corporation Product Documents

 Link4 Corporation iPonic 624 Dual Zone Environmental Controller Questions & Answers

-- What happens after a high alarm?
-Once the iPonic 600's high temperature alarm has been triggered, It will automatically shut off all the lights.
+A: Once the iPonic’s high-temperature alarm has been triggered, It will automatically shut off all the lights.
 The temperature staging will already be at the highest cooling stage.
-The unit will stay in this condition until the temperature drops back into the normal operation range, at which point the iPonic 600 will resume its normal operation.
+The unit will stay in this condition until the temperature drops back into the normal operation range, at which point the iPonic will resume its normal operation.